Skip to content

 if match is None:

-raise ValueError("No value find")
+raise ValueError("No number found")

 reveal_type(match) # shows: re.Match[str]